jakobnissen/BinBencherBackend.jl/docs/src/make_ref.md

 seq1	src1	4	9
 seq1	src1	11	15
 seq1	src2	1	6
-seq3	src3	15	7
+seq3	src3	15	26
 ```
 * `seq1` maps to three locations, two of which are in the same source.
   Note that the length of the spans (mapping end to start) need not be the same
 * `seq2` is not present - it maps to nothing (or its mapping is unknown)
 * `seq3` maps exclusively to `src3`.
-Note that its mapping start is greater than its mapping end.
-This indicates that `src3` is circular,
-  and `seq3` maps across the breakpoint (origin) of the sequence

-Mapping locations use 1-based indexing and are inclusive.

 ## Taxonomy
 The taxonomy is specified with a 3-column TSV file with the header `rank\tchild\tparent`.